shastro/Granular-Material-Simulation/README.md

 - Ability to simulate particle collision and interaction using two force contact models (Soft Sphere DEM).
 - Simulation Data storage in json format, particle positions, velocities, and accelerations per sub-frame are all stored.
 - Configurable simulation settings, including ram flush periodicity as well as particle count and window resolution.
-- Collision detection optimization via Spatial Hashing (Implemented, but somewhat unstable)
+- Collision detection optimization via Spatial Hashing
 - Ability to trim data-sets outputted by the generator and render particles in real time
 ## Planned Feature Set
 - Much more heightened configurability